-Once you get your air plant mounted, Tillandsia sky plant is one of the easiest plants to maintain.
-They are usually sold already mounted, but if not, you can attach the plant at its base to a cork bark form, branch or even shell.
+Once you get your air plant mounted, the Tillandsia sky plant is one of the easiest plants to maintain.
+They are usually sold already mounted, but if not, you can attach the plant at its base to a cork bark form, branch, or even shell.
 You can also place it freely into a terrarium or wedged among some rocks.

-The key to growing sky plant is humidity.
+The key to growing the sky plant is humidity.
 Mist the plant daily or place sky plant bromeliads in the kitchen or bathroom, where humidity is naturally high.

 Temperatures should be at least 60 F. (16 C.), but temps around 50 F. (10 C.). in winter will help force flowering.